Everyone loves Mexican food, but there’s a question if menudo is keto-friendly.1

 Mmm chips and dips.
 They are what people look forward to the most when eating a Mexican meal.
 All too often the options below are not listed as keto friendly, as they are paired with high in carbohydrate tortilla chips that decrease the nutritional content and up the amount of calories per serving.

-In fact, there is a delicate carb balance tortilla keto ratio that must be maintained, limiting the amount these dips can be enjoyed.
+In fact, there’s a delicate keto carb balance tortilla ratio that must be maintained, limiting how much these dips can be enjoyed.

 Instead, try the keto approved mexican snacks below by swapping out chips for crispy vegetables like carrots or celery.
-Want more bold flavor?
-Try baking keto-friendly cheese chips as a tortilla replacement.
+Baking keto-friendly cheese chips as a tortilla replacement can also be tried for a more bold flavor.
 They are worth it.

 Combining the above with low in calorie vegetables or low in carbohydrate keto cheese chips can make a huge difference when it comes to weight loss and overall health.